ActivityWatch/activitywatch.github.io/_posts/2023-08-30-future-of-time-tracking.md

 The future of time tracking is intricately tied to AI, privacy, and personalization.
 With its focus on these areas, ActivityWatch is well-positioned to lead the way.

+If you are excited about this like we are, consider joining the [Discord server](https://discord.gg/vDskV9q).
+We're always looking for new contributors and ideas!

-If you aren't already, now is the perfect time to [start collecting your screentime data with ActivityWatch!](https://activitywatch.net/download/)
+And if you aren't using ActivityWatch already, now is the perfect time to [start collecting your screentime data!](https://activitywatch.net/download/)